microsoft/STL/README.md

 ### Result Code Values

-Our tests use the standard [lit result codes][] and the addition of a non-standard result code `SKIP`.
-For our tests one need mostly only concern themselves with the `PASS`, `XFAIL`, `XPASS`, `FAIL`, and `UNSUPPORTED` result codes.
+Our tests use the standard [lit result codes][], and a non-standard result code: `SKIP`.
+For our tests, only the `PASS`, `XFAIL`, `XPASS`, `FAIL`, and `UNSUPPORTED` standard result codes are relevant.

 The `PASS` and `FAIL` result codes are self-explanatory.
 We want our tests to `PASS` and not `FAIL`.
-The `XPASS` and `XFAIL` result codes are less obvious. `XFAIL` is actually a successful result and indicates that we expected the

-test to fail and it did. `XPASS` is a failure result and indicates that we expected a test to fail but it passed.
-Typically this means that the `expected_results.txt` file for the testsuite needs to be modified and a `FAIL` entry needs to be removed.
+The `XPASS` and `XFAIL` result codes are less obvious. `XPASS` is actually a failure result and indicates that we expected a test to fail but it passed. `XFAIL` is a successful result and indicates that we expected the test to fail and it did.
+Typically an `XPASS` result means that the `expected_results.txt` file for the testsuite needs to be modified.
+If the `XPASS` result is a test legitimately passing the usual course of action would be to remove a `FAIL` entry from the `expected_results.txt`.
+However, some tests from `libcxx` mark themselves as `XFAIL` (meaning they expect to fail) for features they have added tests for but have yet to implement in `libcxx`.
+If the STL implements those features first the tests will begin passing unexpectedly for us and return `XPASS` results.
+In order to resolve this it is necessary to add a `PASS` entry to the `expected_results.txt` of the testsuite in question.

 The `UNSUPPORTED` result code means that the requirements for a test are not met and so it will not be run.
 Currently all tests which use the `/BE` or `/clr:pure` options are unsupported.

+The `SKIP` result code indicates that a given test was explicitly skipped by adding a `SKIP` entry to the `expected_results.txt`.
+A test may be skipped for a number or reasons, which include, but are not limited to: it being an incorrect test; it taking a very long time to run; it failing or passing for the incorrect reason.

 # Block Diagram